 The Career Development Award (CDA) provides research funding to clinical investigators, who have received their initial faculty appointment, as they work to establish an independent clinical cancer research program.
-This research must have a patient-oriented focus, including a clinical research study and/or translational research involving human subjects.
+This is a mentored award and the research project is conducted under the guidance of a scientific mentor.
+The research must have a patient-oriented focus, including a clinical research study and/or translational research involving human subjects.
 Proposals with a predominant focus on in vitro or animal studies (even if clinically relevant) are not allowed.
 Applications in all areas of cancer research are accepted from U.S. and international applicants.

 The CDA is a three-year grant totaling $200,000 that supports personnel and/or research expenses, and travel to attend the Conquer Cancer Grants and Awards Ceremony at the ASCO Annual Meeting.

 Applicants must meet the following criteria to qualify for a CDA:

 - Be a physician (MD, DO of international equivalent) working in any country.

 - Be in the first to third year of a full-time primary faculty appointment in a clinical department at an academic medical institution at the time of grant submission.
+Application must be submitted before the applicant has had three full years as faculty.
 Faculty appointment may begin with the entry-level faculty position within the applicant’s institution (i.e., Instructor/Lecturer, Assistant Professor, Assistant Member).

 - Have a valid, active medical license in the country where the research will be conducted at the time of application.

 - Have completed productive postdoctoral research and demonstrated the ability to undertake independent investigator-initiated clinical research.

-- Be an ASCO Member or have submitted a membership application with the grant application.
-To apply for membership, or to renew an existing membership, please visit http://www.asco.org/membership.
+- Be an ASCO member or have submitted a membership application with the grant application.
+Visit ASCO Membership to join/renew online.

 - Be able to commit at least 50% of full-time effort in research (applies to total research, not just the proposed project) during the award period.

 - Have a mentor from the sponsoring institution who must provide a letter of support.
 If the mentor is not an ASCO Member, a supporting letter from an ASCO Member from the sponsoring institution must be included.